pixavier/mqtt4snap/README.md

     https://raw.githubusercontent.com/pixavier/mqtt4snap/master/mqtt-standalone.xml

 ##
-Here you can see the blocks and a simple example to test:
+Here you can see the blocks and a minimum example:
 ###

 ![Minimal example](img/mqtt4snap.png)